 That starts with a superb manufacturing website – and many brands are heeding the call.

-A good manufacturing website should have (at least!) all these features:
+A good manufacturing website should implement these trends:

 - A clean design that works well on smartphones, tablets, and other mobile devices.

-- Compelling visuals, including great imagery and – ideally – videos or infographics.
+- Compelling visuals, including great imagery and videos or infographics.